-Stallings is a decidedly white-collar town, with fully 86.74% of the workforce employed in white-collar jobs, well above the national average.
+Stallings is a decidedly white-collar town, with fully 86.53% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stallings is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Stallings who work in office and administrative support (15.29%), management occupations (13.84%), and sales jobs (12.99%).
+There are especially a lot of people living in Stallings who work in management occupations (16.08%), sales jobs (14.24%), and office and administrative support (12.84%).

 Also of interest is that Stallings has more people living here who work in computers and math than 95% of the places in the US.

-Stallings is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Stallings is a great place for families with children to consider.
+First of all, many other families with children live here, making Stallings a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Stallings has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stallings’s overall crime rate is lower than average for the country.

-Stallings is a somewhat ethnically-diverse town.
+Stallings is a very ethnically-diverse town.
 The people who call Stallings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stallings residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stallings include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Stallings include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Stallings is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Langs. of India.